altenia/repomigrated-ecolearnia/artifacts/docs/domain_model_schemas.md

         "modifiedBy": "oid",
         "modifiedAt": "2015-01-11T14:12:22",
         "kind": "<CourseTemplate|Container|Assignment>",
-        "~doc": "If this content was originally copied from another content", "copiedFrom": "<uuid>",
+        "@doc": "If this content was originally copied from another content", "copiedFrom": "<uuid>",

         "metadata": {
-            "~doc": "The area in which the learner is engaged", "learningArea": {
+            "@doc": "The area in which the learner is engaged", "learningArea": {
                 "subject": "math",
                 "subjectArea": "",
-                "~doc": "Array of the topic hierarchy starting from the broadest to  specific", "~doc": "Without including the subject and subjectArea", "topic": [""]
+                "@doc": "Array of the topic hierarchy starting from the broadest to  specific", "@doc": "Without including the subject and subjectArea", "topic": [""]
             },